WSBT (AM)

-WSBT (960 kHz, "Sports Radio 960") is a commercial radio station in South Bend, Indiana, which airs a sports radio format.
+WSBT (960 kHz, "Sports Radio WSBT") is a commercial radio station in South Bend, Indiana, which airs a sports radio format.
 It is owned by Mid-West Family Broadcasting, with studios and offices on East Monroe Street in downtown South Bend.

 WSBT broadcasts at 5,000 watts, using different day and night directional antenna patterns to protect other stations on AM 960.
 The transmitter site is located in the southern portion of South Bend, off Ironwood Road.
 With a good radio, WSBT's signal can be picked up from Lake Michigan to Fort Wayne.

 WSBT is not licensed to broadcast a digital HD signal.

 Programming

 WSBT is the flagship station for University of Notre Dame football and men's basketball, as well as the South Bend Cubs.
-Currently, only one non-sports talk show is carried, the syndicated Dave Ramsey Show in late afternoons.